Select Page

 9. Provides great customer service

 Under typical circumstances, a tech glitch or unwanted interruption can derail flow and momentum.
-A new K-12 education software implementation can challenges even the most technologically-adept educators and students!
+A new K-12 education software implementation can pose challenges for even the most technologically-adept educators and students!

 Look for a Google Chrome monitoring tool with a mix of diagnostic testing, on-demand online resources for professional development, various access and controls to empower school technology leaders and administrators, and a human connection to resolve larger issues.